 A little about my history that has led me to this point.
 I was a teenage mother, having my first child at the age of 14.
 My daughter, LaDae’jha passed away when she was 4 ½ years old.
 After the loss of my daughter I was devastated, hurt, lost, and confused.
 This was coupled with the baggage I carried from problems in my childhood.
-From the ages of 19 to 21 I was homeless.
-Not the homeless person who you see on the street, but I endured a two-year period instability, going from family, to friends, to hotels, to a shelter (for one night only), to male acquaintances, and so on.
-I became a stripper at the age of 21.
-To most people, it would appear counterintuitive, but during this period I found my stability, started back to college, and started my healing process (more about that later).
-I was a stripper for 3 years, and then at the age of 24, after attending a Christian women’s conference, God literally stopped me dead in my tracks and told me to stop.
-I stopped immediately.
-The next few years I worked, continued in school, and gave birth to my second daughter Imani.
+I was only 19 years old and was dealing with one of the most devastating life experiences that anyone could ever have.
+Right after this tragedy, from the ages of 19 to 21, I was homeless.
+Not the homeless person who you see on the street, but I endured a two-year period of instability.
+At the age of 21 I became a stripper.
+During this time, I found my independence and started back in college.
+After 3 years of working in that industry, at the age of 24, I attended a Christian women’s conference, and God changed my life.
+When I tried to return to work in that industry, God literally stopped me dead in my tracks and told me to stop.
+I stopped immediately!
+The next few years is when I received my deliverance and my life changed.
+I still faced many challenges, but after that, nothing was ever the same.
+I worked, continued in college, and gave birth to my second daughter Imani.

 Why do I have a blog?
-I started a blog in this my 40th year of life because I have something to say!
+I started this blog for my 40th birthday in May 2016.
+At forty I realized that I have something to say!
 I have overcome many obstacles and challenges in my life and I am ready to share my story on a platform that will educate and encourage other people.
 I am in no way glorifying the negative experiences of my past, on the contrary I am a living example that despite your past, you can have a positive future.
-My experiences have led me to my purpose, which is to assist women in need.
-Not just homeless women, but women who have faced or are facing challenges and want to change the trajectory of their lives.
-Being in need is about more than just housing or money.
-There are women all around me who are hurting and do not know how to heal.
-There are also many who want something different for themselves, but do not know how to get it.
-Both of these scenarios used to be me.
+My experiences have led me to my purpose, which is to motivate and support women.
+I work with women in need, and I work with successful women.
+I encourage, support, and mentor women.
+I am them and they are me.